 HerbScan / Epson Scanner System

 This system is an Epson Scanner mounted upside down.
-This equipment is used to scan very high resolution images for JSTOR Global Plants (plants.jstor.org).
+This equipment was used to scan high resolution images for JSTOR Global Plants (plants.jstor.org).
+It mostly serves as a backup imaging system now, or is sometimes used for other imaging needs.

 Equipment: Epson Expression 10000 XL flatbed scanner with HerbScan stand.